code-emad/todolistwithnext/README.md

 Once the files have been cloned, you will need to change directory into the project directory and run `npm install` which will install the dependencies listed within the package.json file.

 `npm run dev` will allow you to run the app in development mode.
-Within your browser, open [http://localhost:3000](http://localhost:3000) to view it.
+Within your browser, open [http://localhost:3000](http://localhost:3000) to view the application.

 ## Minimum Versions
 Node v19.1.0